 Every year, nearly 1.4 million American are diagnosed with diabetes, according to the American Diabetes Association.
 Learning how to manage and live with type 2 diabetes can be challenging for anyone.
 The doctors, nurses, and dietitians in our diabetes specialty center provide the best medical care to help ease that challenge for all of our patients and families living with diabetes.

 Diabetes occurs when the body lacks the hormone insulin or when the insulin is not able to work effectively to move blood sugar to the body’s cells.
 This results in blood sugar rising to abnormally high levels, which can cause damage to many organs.
 There is not a cure for diabetes, but treatment and proper management can help improve overall health.
-In order to properly treat and manage your diabetes, it’s important to understand the what type of diabetes you have.
+In order to properly treat and manage your diabetes, it’s important to understand the type of diabetes you have.

-UI Health Diabetes Center
+WGN Features UI Health's Diabetes Center

 We are an American Diabetes Association-recognized education program and offer leading-edge technologies in diabetes management, including insulin pumps and continuous glucose sensor options.
 Patients have access to clinicians with expertise in care for type 1, type 2, and gestational diabetes.